 Key provisions to include are an appropriate notice requirement, a “waiting lounge” restricting the number of partners who can resign in a certain period, garden leave, restrictive covenants and good/bad leaver provisions.
 Firms should also include a provision in their partnership or LLP agreement which allows them to assign the benefit of the restrictive covenants to a merger partner or acquirer to whom the business of the firm is transferred.
 Provided the covenants and the assignment language is carefully drafted, the merged business will be able to enforce any restrictive covenants.

 The above constitutional protections should also ideally be reflected in the merged firm’s partnership or LLP agreement so that the new business has a strong foundation for success.

 The partners in the newly merged firm can also be locked into the business through a restriction against resignation during a specified period (typically ranging between twelve months to two years) after completion of the merger.
 Good/bad leaver provisions, particularly those linked to deferred consideration, can also be a strong deterrent against partner departures in the initial years following a merger.
 Such provisions can help to stabilise the ship during the tricky genesis of a newly merged firm.

-If you would like more information on mergers between professional services firms, please contact Partner Zulon Begum or Senior Associate Wendy Chung who both specialise in non-contentious partnership law.
+If you would like more information on mergers between professional services firms, please contact Partner Zulon Begum who specialises in non-contentious partnership law.
 Please click here to listen to a podcast on mergers by Partners Zulon Begum and Beth Hale.